fredericobormann/sneakbot/README.md

 1. Copy the `config.yml.sample` and rename it to `config.yml`.
 1. Enter your Telegram bot API token and the URL where your bot is listening for updates.
 (By default sneakbot listens on port 8443 on your local machine.)
 1. Run the `main.go`

-## Known problems
-* Automatic draw does not work at the moment due to a bug in the gocron package.